 2. YOUR CONTRIBUTIONS ARE DEDUCTIBLE

 The premiums you pay are also a tax-free benefit for your employees.
 According to the IRS, if an employer covers health insurance costs for employees (plus their spouses and dependents), the employer’s payments are not considered wages.
-Therefore, they’re not subject to Social Security, Medicare, FUTA taxes, or federal income tax withholding.
+Therefore, they’re not subject to Social Security tax, Medicare tax, FUTA, or federal income tax withholding.